Kinetic Initial Conditions for Inflation: Kinetic dominance in action

-It should be observed that we are using the approximation \eref{eqn:curvature_power_spectrum} outside the slow-roll regime for which it is valid; nonetheless we have performed full calculations that do not use the above approximation and which indicate that the resulting power spectrum is, in fact, a good representation of the true spectrum.
-These approximate spectra demonstrate the key generic aspects of the accurate calculation: both exhibit a low-$k$ cut off and that $\mathcal{P}_\mathcal{R}(k) \sim \log(k)$.
-We shall follow this work with a second publication containing the full details and discussion of the accurate calculation.
-An alternative but related accurate calculation has been performed by \citep{Lello_tensor_2013}, which uses kinetic initial conditions to show that the suppression at low-$\ell$ is entirely generic.
-It should also be noted that methods which reconstruct the primordial power spectrum $\mathcal{P}_\mathcal{R}(k)$ \citep{vazquez_reconstruction,Hazra_reconstruction_2013} using data also show a dip at low $k$ values.
+It should be observed that we are using the approximation~\eqref{eqn:curvature_power_spectrum} outside the slow-roll regime for which it is valid; nonetheless we have performed full calculations that do not use the above approximation and which indicate that the resulting power spectrum is, in fact, a good representation of the true spectrum.
+These approximate spectra demonstrate the key generic aspects of the accurate calculation: both exhibit a low-\(k\) cut off and that \(\PR(k) \sim \log(k)\).
+We shall follow this work with a second publication containing the full details and discussion of the accurate calculation, but a representative example is shown in \Fref{fig:new_CSpol}.
+It should be noted that such accurate calculations depend strongly on how one chooses initial conditions in the kinetically dominated phase for the comoving curvature perturbation.
+An alternative but related accurate calculation has been performed by \citep{Lello_tensor_2013}, which uses kinetic initial conditions to show that the suppression at low-\(\ell\) is entirely generic.
+It should also be noted that methods which reconstruct the primordial power spectrum \(\PR(k)\) \citep{vazquez_reconstruction,Hazra_reconstruction_2013} using data also show a dip at low \(k\) values.

 We demonstrate the suppression on large angular scales of the CMB and late-time matter power spectra qualitatively in \Fref{fig:figure_Cl}.
-In the standard 6-parameter $\Lambda$CDM cosmology, the primordial power spectrum has a power-law form, parameterised by two variables $A_s$ and $n_\mathrm{s}$, such that
+In the standard six-parameter \(\Lambda\)CDM cosmology, the primordial power spectrum has a power-law form, parametrized by two variables \(A_s\) and \(n_\mathrm{s}\), such that:

-Using the best-fit parameters from {\em Planck}+WP+highL+BAO \citep{planck_collaboration_planck_2013} yields the standard matter CMB power spectra (dashed lines), whereas the alternative power spectra (solid line) were generated using $\mathcal{P}_\mathcal{R}(k)$ from \Fref{fig:figure_CSpol} (for $n=2$), for which the axes were rescaled to agree with the values of $A_s$ and $n_\mathrm{s}$ during the slow-roll phase.
-The resulting matter and CMB power spectra are seen to exhibit a suppression of power at low $k$ and $\ell$ values, with the rest of the spectra perfectly intact, as required by cosmological observations.
+Using the best-fit parameters from {\em Planck\/}+WP+highL+BAO \citep{planck_collaboration_planck_2013} yields the standard matter and CMB power spectra (dashed lines), whereas the alternative power spectra (solid line) were generated using \(\PR(k)\) from \Fref{fig:figure_CSpol} (for \(n=2\)), for which the axes were rescaled to agree with the values of \(A_s\) and \(n_\mathrm{s}\) during the slow-roll phase.
+The resulting matter and CMB power spectra are seen to exhibit a suppression of power at low \(k\) and \(\ell\) values, with the rest of the spectra perfectly intact, as required by cosmological observations.
 Further investigation is clearly required, but this analysis already demonstrates the utility of kinetic dominance.